Skip to main content

 School Counseling Services

-School Counseling Services are provided by our District Crisis Counselor, Ashely Ugulano, and are available to any Rapoport student grades PK-12.
+School Counseling Services are provided by our counselors, Ashely Ugulano and Yazmeen Lopez.
+These services are available to any Rapoport student grades PK-12.
 Please note that school counseling services are not intended as a substitute for a professional diagnosis or treatment of a mental health disorder.
 A list of referrals and community resources is available upon request.

 Mental Health Resources